Formalising Ordinal Partition Relations Using Isabelle/HOL: A proof of the Nash-Williams theorem

 Nash-Williams' theorem has seen many different proofs.
-While above we have steered away from presenting full proofs about ordinal partition relations as they are too long, here we present not only one, but two proofs of Nash-Williams' theorem, to give the reader the flavour of the way that proofs are constructed in this subject.
-Many other proofs of the theorem are known: Alberto Marcone gives one \cite{MR1428011} and refers to several others, including one by Stephen G. Simpson using descriptive set theory and the notion of bad arrays, which is perhaps the most popular proof these days (it originates in the methods of Fred Galvin and Karel Prikry~\cite{GalvinPrikry} and Richard Laver~\cite{laver71}).
+While above we have steered away from presenting full proofs about ordinal partition relations as they are too long, we do present a proof of Nash-Williams' theorem, to give the reader the flavour of the way that proofs are constructed in this subject.
+Many other proofs of the theorem are known: Alberto Marcone gives one \cite{MR1428011} and refers to several others, including one by Stephen G. Simpson using descriptive set theory and the notion of bad arrays, which is perhaps the most popular proof these days (it originates in the methods of Fred Galvin and Karel Prikry~\cite{GalvinPrikry} and Richard Laver~\cite{laver71}) and a proof using well-founded trees, which can be found in the survey paper \cite{CarroyPequignot} by Raphaël Carroy and Yann Pequignot.
 Paulson formalised Nash-Williams' theorem as described in~\S\ref{sec:formalisation-nw}.
-The formalisation~\cite{Nash_Williams-AFP} corresponds to Todor{\v c}evi{\'c}'s presentation~\cite{MR2603812} of the original Nash-Williams proof, which is the second of the two proofs we give.
+The formalisation~\cite{Nash_Williams-AFP} corresponds to Todor{\v c}evi{\'c}'s presentation~\cite{MR2603812} of the original Nash-Williams proof, which is the proof we give.
 He uses a notion of combinatorial forcing due to Galvin and Prikry~\cite{GalvinPrikry}.
 The proof of Nash-Williams' theorem using combinatorial forcing appeared as early as 1985 in a note by Ian Hodkinson on a Ph.D course given by Wilfrid Hodges \cite{Hodkinsonnotes} (which the authors have specifically asked not to use as a primary reference), but in fact Galvin and Prikry \cite{GalvinPrikry} prove a stronger theorem by the same method.

-The main objects in Nash-Williams' theorem are families of finite subsets of $\omega$.
-We introduce some notation and definitions regarding such sets.

-\begin{notation} (1) Let $A$ be any subset of $\omega$.
-We write $[A]^{<\omega}$ for the set of all finite subsets of $A$ and $[A]^{\infty}$ for the set of all infinite subsets of $A$.